mitogen-hq/mitogen/docs/ansible.rst

 * Interaction with modules employing special action plugins is minimally tested, except for the ``synchronize``, ``template`` and ``copy`` modules.

-* For now only Python command modules work, however almost all modules shipped with Ansible are Python-based.

 * Uncaptured standard output of remotely executing modules and shell commands are logged to the console.
 This will be fixed in a later version.